Forge Voice vs Ruby Receptionists

 • Your price point easily absorbs the per-minute cost.

-• Your caller base skews older or emotionally heavy where human warmth matters more than speed.
+• Your callers skew older or high-emotion and the warmth of a live receptionist matters more than speed.

 Pick Forge Voice if

-• You want 24/7 coverage without staffing gaps or weekend drop-off.
+• You want 24/7 coverage without staffing variance or weekend drop-off.

 Coming From Ruby?